iDPI-Umass/reddit-map/README.md

 ## Background

-Reddit Map is a project of computer, data, and social scientists to explore and visualize Reddit as a space.
-The site running the visualizations is available at https://redditmap.social.
-The code that runs the application frontend is here.
+Reddit Map is a project of computer, data, and social scientists to explore and visualize Reddit.
+The website running the visualizations is available at https://redditmap.social.
+The code that runs the website frontend is here.

+Reddit Map is a collaboration between the [Initiative for Digital Public Infrastructure](https://publicinfrastructure.org) (iDPI), [Media Cloud](https://www.mediacloud.org), and the UMass Amherst [Center for Data Science](https://ds.cs.umass.edu).

 ## Main Tasks